How to Meet With Your Academic Advisor

 Forming a close working relationship with your academic advisor is a great way to set yourself up for success in college.
-They can help you choose the right classes, succeed in challenging classes, and connect you to great resources on campus, so it’s important to meet with your advisor as often as you can.
-In this piece we’ll break down how to connect with your advisor, proactive actions to take, and the best questions to ask them to make your time with them productive!
+They can help you choose the right classes, succeed during challenging moments, and connect you to great academic and professional resources on campus– so it’s important to meet with them as often as you can.
+Here’s how to make the most of your time with your academic advisor!

-Every college & university is different, but typically at new student orientation you will be given instructions on when, where, and how to meet with an academic advisor.
-Some colleges will automatically assign students to an advisor, while others will require them to select their own.
-If you don’t receive information at orientation about when you’re supposed to meet with your advisor, you can visit your college’s website and type ‘Advising.
-In the search bar.
-There is usually a ‘Schedule an Appointment’ or ‘Contact Us’ tab on your school’s advising homepage.
-If you are living on campus, your RA can also be a great resource to ask about how appointments with advisors work.
-Once you have located contact information for your advisor, be sure to set up an appointment with them!
+Every school is different, but typically at new student orientation you will be given instructions on when, where, and how to meet with an academic advisor.
+Some schools will automatically assign students to an advisor, while others will require them to select their own.
+If you don’t receive information at orientation about when you’re supposed to meet with your advisor, you can visit your college’s website and type ‘Advising’ in the search bar.
+There is usually a ‘Schedule an Appointment’ or ‘Contact Us’ tab on your school’s advising homepage– follow the instructions on there to learn more.
+If you’re living on campus, your RA can also be a great person to ask about how meeting with advisors works.
+Once you locate contact information for your advisor, be sure to set up an appointment with them.

 Before you meet

 Make an appointment ASAP